If you're using Stardog's Helm Charts to run your cluster, our helm-charts repo is a good companion to have open while reading this article.

 You can perform a rolling restart with the following command:

-kubectl rollout restart deployment <your-deployment-name> -n <your-namespace>
+kubectl rollout restart statefulset <your-statefulset-name> -n <your-namespace>

 How to verify the pods have restarted